danieldpence/storybook_rails/README.md

 ## Code of Conduct

-Everyone interacting in the ViewComponent::Storybook project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/jonspalmer/view_component_storybook/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the ActionView::Storybook project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/danieldpence/action_view_storybook/blob/master/CODE_OF_CONDUCT.md).